outlandi-co/reading-notes/code-201/code-201-class-07.md

 * Separation of Concerns: Using tables for layout violates the principle of separation of concerns, which advocates for separating the structure (HTML), presentation (CSS), and behavior (JavaScript) of a web page.
 CSS-based layouts allow for better separation of concerns, making it easier to maintain and update the codebase.
 In modern web development, CSS (Cascading Style Sheets) provides powerful layout capabilities through techniques like Flexbox and Grid layout, which offer more flexibility, maintainability, and accessibility compared to using tables.
 Therefore, it is recommended to avoid using tables for page layouts and instead utilize CSS for styling and layout purposes.

-## 2. List and describe 3 different semantic HTML elements used in an HTML <table>.
+## 2. List and describe 3 different semantic HTML elements used in an HTML table

 Semantic HTML elements help provide meaning and structure to the content of a webpage, making it more accessible and understandable for both users and machines.
-In the context of an HTML <table>, here are three semantic HTML elements commonly used:
+In the context of an HTML table, here are three semantic HTML elements commonly used:

-* <thead> (Table Header):
+* thead (Table Header):

-The <thead> element defines the header section of a table, typically containing column headings.
+The thead element defines the header section of a table, typically containing column headings.
-It groups together the header rows (<tr>) of the table for better organization and semantic clarity.
+It groups together the header rows (tr) of the table for better organization and semantic clarity.
 Example:

 * html

 * Copy code

-* <tbody> (Table Body):
+* tbody (Table Body):

-The <tbody> element represents the main content of the table, containing rows of data.
+The tbody element represents the main content of the table, containing rows of data.
-It groups together the body rows (<tr>) of the table, separating them from the header and footer sections.
+It groups together the body rows (tr) of the table, separating them from the header and footer sections.
 Example:

 * html
 * Copy code

-<tfoot> (Table Footer):
+tfoot (Table Footer):

-The <tfoot> element defines the footer section of a table, typically containing summary information or totals.
+The tfoot element defines the footer section of a table, typically containing summary information or totals.
-It groups together the footer rows (<tr>) of the table, often used for displaying aggregate data or additional notes.
+It groups together the footer rows (tr) of the table, often used for displaying aggregate data or additional notes.
 Example:

 * html

 * Copy code

-Using these semantic HTML elements in conjunction with <table>, <tr>, and <th> or <td> elements helps improve the accessibility and structure of tabular data on web pages, making it easier for both humans and machines to understand the content and its organization.
+Using these semantic HTML elements in conjunction with table, tr, and th or td elements helps improve the accessibility and structure of tabular data on web pages, making it easier for both humans and machines to understand the content and its organization.

 Introducing Constructors